Battle of Villers-Bocage: Afternoon

 At around 13:00, tanks of the Panzer-Lehr Division advanced into Villers-Bocage unsupported by infantry.
 Four Panzer IVs tried to enter from the south near a wrecked Panzer IV and two were knocked out by anti-tank fire.
 Some Tigers were brought up and silenced the anti-tank position.
-Möbius divided the primary counter-attack down the main highway through Villers-Bocage and through the southern section of town parallel to the main road, to secure the town centre.
+Rolf Möbius, commander of the 1st Company, divided the primary counter-attack down the main highway through Villers-Bocage and through the southern section of town parallel to the main road, to secure the town centre.
 The Tigers advanced slowly to intimidate the British into withdrawing and ran into the British ambush.
 The Firefly opened fire on the lead tank and missed but the anti-tank gun knocked it out.
-A group of three Tigers split up and drove through the back streets to flank the British; one was engaged by an anti-tank gun and destroyed, the other two were engaged with PIATs, one was knocked out and the other immobilised.
+A group of three Tigers split up and drove through the back streets to flank the British; one was engaged by an anti-tank gun and destroyed and the other two were engaged with PIATs, with one being knocked out and the other immobilised.

 A fifth Tiger halted on the main street short of the ambush site, apparently waiting for the British to emerge from cover.
-The Tiger was spotted by the Firefly crew through the windows of a corner building.
-They reversed to shoot through the windows.
+The Tiger was spotted by the Firefly crew through the windows of a corner building, who reversed to shoot through the windows.
 The Tiger was hit on the gun mantlet and raced past the side street.
 A Cromwell advanced onto the main street and fired into the rear of the Tiger, knocking it out and then reversed back into cover.
 The Firefly knocked out a Panzer IV and during a lull, the disabled tanks were set on fire with blankets and petrol.
 Outside the town, the 7th Armoured Division brigade group stretched back to Amayé-sur-Seulles and was attacked from the north and south.
 The attacks were repulsed and at Tracey-Bocage, the 11th Hussars overwhelmed a pocket of resistance.